egonzalezt/EFCORE5-Learning/DbRelationships/ManyToManyPayload.md

 }
 ```

-Lets see how it works
+Let's see how it works

 * `modelBuilder.Entity<Samurai>()` model builder points to the generic entity of Samurai